 1. Causes and Autoimmunity

-- Type 2 Diabetes: Type 2 diabetes typically develops due to insulin resistance, where the body’s cells do not respond effectively to insulin, and the pancreas may not produce enough insulin.
-Genetics, family history, and lifestyle factors such as poor diet and sedentary behavior contribute to type 2 diabetes.
+An autoimmune response primarily causes Type 1 Diabetes, where the body’s immune system attacks and destroys the insulin-producing beta cells in the pancreas.
+While the exact cause of this response is not fully understood, both genetics and environmental factors may play a role.
+Type 2 Diabetes typically develops due to insulin resistance, where the body’s cells do not respond effectively to insulin, and the pancreas may not produce enough insulin.
+Genetics, family history, and lifestyle factors such as poor diet and a sedentary lifestyle contribute to the onset of type 2 diabetes.

 2. Age of Onset

-- Type 1 Diabetes: It is often diagnosed in childhood or adolescence, although it can occur at any age.
+Type 1 Diabetes is often diagnosed in childhood or adolescence, although it can occur at any age.
 It accounts for a smaller percentage of diabetes cases.
+Type 2 Diabetes is more commonly diagnosed in adulthood, but it can also develop in children and adolescents.
+It represents the majority of diabetes cases worldwide.

 3. Insulin Dependency

-- Type 2 Diabetes: While many people with type 2 diabetes may initially manage their condition with lifestyle changes, some may eventually require oral medications, injectable medications, or insulin to control blood sugar.
+Individuals with type 1 diabetes are entirely dependent on insulin therapy for survival.
+They require insulin injections or insulin pump therapy to manage their blood sugar levels.
+While many people with type 2 diabetes may initially manage their condition with lifestyle changes, some may eventually require oral medications, injectable medications, or insulin to control blood sugar.

 4. Symptoms

-- Type 1 Diabetes: Symptoms of type 1 diabetes often develop quickly and may include excessive thirst, frequent urination, unexplained weight loss, fatigue, and blurred vision.
+Symptoms of type 1 diabetes often develop quickly and may include excessive thirst, frequent urination, unexplained weight loss, fatigue, and blurred vision.
+The symptoms of type 2 diabetes may develop gradually and can include frequent urination, increased thirst, fatigue, slow wound healing, and recurring infections.

 5. Body Weight and Body Mass Index (BMI)

-- Type 2 Diabetes: Type 2 diabetes is often linked to excess body weight and higher BMI.
+Type 1 diabetes is not associated with body weight or BMI, as it is primarily an autoimmune condition.
+Type 2 diabetes is often linked to excess body weight and higher BMI.
 However, it can also occur in individuals with normal or lower BMI.

 6. Treatment and Management

-- Type 2 Diabetes: Treatment for type 2 diabetes includes lifestyle modifications such as diet and exercise, oral medications, injectable medications, and insulin therapy when necessary.
+Type 1 diabetes management focuses on insulin therapy, blood sugar monitoring, and careful meal planning.
+Advanced technologies like insulin pumps and continuous glucose monitoring systems offer precise control.
+Treatment for type 2 diabetes includes lifestyle modifications such as diet and exercise, oral medications, injectable medications, and insulin therapy when necessary.
 Weight management and regular blood sugar monitoring are crucial components.

 7. Risk Factors for Complications